neaurellia/individual-assignment-2/README.md

+assignment 6
+1. JavaScript can be used to create dynamic and interactive web applications.
+- JS allows developers to create interactive user interfaces that respond to user actions in real time without refreshing the page
+- JS works on all modern browsers, hence it is more accessible to a wider audience
+- The JS ecosystem includes libraries and frameworks like React, Vue.js and Angular to help streamline development and provide reusable components
+- Can also be used for server-side programming

+2. We need the await keyword to wait for a Promise to resolve or reject before continuing execution.
+We want to wait for the response when calling fetch() before proceeding with further logic.
+Otherwise, it can lead to undefined values or errors or async challenges.

+3. csrf_exempt disables Django's Cross-Site Request Forgery protection for the specific view it's applied to.
+This is needed for AJAX POST requests because:
+- AJAX requests might not include the necessary CSRF token
+- Simplifies testing by bypassing the CSRF check in development or when external clients are involved.

+4. - Front-end validation can be easily bypassed by attackers using Postman or by disabling JavaScript
+- Backend sanitization ensures that even if malicious data is sent, it will be cleaned or rejected
+- Ensures consistent processing of data across all platforms because different browsers may interpret front-end validation differently

+5. First we add error message to Login, then we create a function to Add Product Order with AJAX.
+Next, we add routing for said function and display the Product Entry data with fetch() API.
+After that, we create Modal as a form to Add Product and we add data product with AJAX.
+Next, we protect the app from XSS by adding strip_tags to "clean up" new data and sanitize data with DOMPurify.

 assignment 5
 1. 1.
 Inline styles (applied directly in the HTML element using style attribute)
   2. ID selectors (#id_name), must be unique within the entire document